This page includes a list of the best virtual games to play on Zoom.

 You can get creative with your hunt; the more obscure the objects the better.

 Here are some sample scavenger hunts to start with.

 2. Online Office Games (Popular)

-Online Office Games is a series of competitive games and challenges conducted over Zoom.
-For example, game types include “Can You Hear Me Now?” which is like Pictionary with a Twist, virtual trivia, and rapid Bingo.
+Online Office Games is a series of competitive games and challenges played over Zoom.
+For example, game types include “Can You Hear Me Now?”, virtual trivia, and rapid Bingo.

-The event is 90 minutes and fully facilitated by world class hosts, which means it is optimized for fun, engagement, and team building.
-We’ve run Online Office Games for folks at Google, Amazon and hundreds of other organizations.
+The event is 90 minutes and fully facilitated by world class hosts.
+The entire event is optimized for fun, engagement, and team building.
+We have run Online Office Games for teams at Google, Amazon and hundreds of other organizations.

 Learn more about Online Office Games.

 War of the Wizards is a collaborative storytelling game with elements of RPGs and escape rooms.
 Basically, a group of wizards have been at war since ages past; you and your colleagues become the wizards’ minions, gathering resources and magic items to bring the war to a peaceful end.

 The game is 90 minutes and played on Zoom with coworkers.
 Throughout the game, you and your colleagues will develop your stories, take actions, spin the “Chaos Wheel” and work through the results.
 War of the Wizards is a fun Zoom game that promotes creativity, collaboration and problem solving.

 Bingo has a number of advantages for team building on Zoom, including a familiar format, fun game mechanics and the potential for prizes.
 Your team will love it 🙂